Promoting Environmental Management

 - Environmental Challenges and Initiatives

-Tokio Marine Group has set “Protecting the Earth” as a core CSR theme in our Mid-Term Business Plan “To Be a Good Company 2017” based on our Corporate Philosophy and the Tokio Marine Group CSR Charter.
-We are establishing our stance on promoting environmental management and promoting various initiatives to combat environmental challenges, beginning with protection of biodiversity through our general business activities.
+Tokio Marine Group has set “Protecting the Earth” as a core CSR theme in our new Mid-Term Business Plan “To Be a Good Company 2020” based on our Corporate Philosophy and the Tokio Marine Group CSR Charter.
+We are establishing our stance on promoting environmental management and promoting various initiatives to combat environmental challenges, beginning with the protection of biodiversity through our general business activities.

 Preservation of Biodiversity

-Tokio Marine Group has positioned initiatives to reduce environmental footprint as a key challenge and we are working to reduce this burden throughout the Group in Japan and overseas and become carbon neutral.
+Tokio Marine Group has positioned initiatives to reduce CO2 emissions as a key challenge and we are working to reduce the environmental footprint throughout the Group in Japan and overseas and become carbon neutral.